 Egton C.E.
 (VA) primary school upholds an Equal Opportunities Policy.
-All children will be included in school activities with special provision being made for children with special requirements.
+All children will be included in school activities with special provision being made for children with special requirements. e.g. disabilities requiring assistance for practical activities

+Appendices:

-Appendices: Appendix 1 Our Code of Conduct
+Appendix 1 Our Christian Code of Conduct

 Appendix 2 Our Five Step Behaviour Plan

 Appendix 3 Guidance for the Use of Force to Restrain Pupils